 5. Legs Up the Wall (Viparita Karani)for Back Pain Relief

-How to Do It (Without Accidentally Kicking the Wall):
+How to Do It (Without Looking Silly – Too Late)

-- Let your arms flop open like you just don’t care (palms up = instant chill mode)
+- Let your arms flop like you just heard the words “unlimited vacation”

-- Bonus: Add a pillow under your hips if you’re feeling fancy
+- Optional upgrade: Slide a pillow under your hips if you’re feeling extra fancy

 Tips for Practicing Yoga for Back Pain